About

 I’m Iván (he/him), pronounced ee-bahn.

-These days, my focus is less on “how do we implement this?” and more on “how do we build in a way that stays healthy?”
+My focus is less on “how do we implement this?” and more on “how do we build in a way that stays healthy?”
 I lead distributed teams, shape engineering strategy, and think a lot about architecture — not as diagrams, but as a way to protect focus, clarity, and momentum.

-Why I write (the human side, made practical)
+Why I write

-If you want to chat, drop me an email, connect on LinkedIn, or book a mentorship session.
+If you want to chat, drop me an Email, connect on LinkedIn, or book a Mentorship Session.
 I’d love to hear from you.